mathrunet/flutter_masamune/packages/masamune_model_tidb_builder/README.md

 The schema migration is additive.
 Operations explicitly denied by `cloudflare/src/rules.json` are omitted from generated endpoints; dynamic rules remain enforced by Cloudflare Workers at runtime.

+When `TidbDataService.prefixes` is configured, the builder emits schema, endpoints, and runtime manifest entries for each normalized prefixed physical database.
+The unprefixed production database is always generated, and `rules.json` is evaluated using the original logical database name.